 Working Directly With Kids

 The positions outlined below describe our counselor and specialist jobs.
 Staff in these roles spend all day with campers, taking care of their physical and emotional needs and running fun, engaging and educational activities.
-Dates are June 4 – August 12, 2023 (includes staff training June 4 – June 11) unless otherwise noted.
+Dates are May 31 – August 8, 2026 (includes staff training May 31 – June 6) unless otherwise noted.
+Almost all positions at Tawonga include long, active days where it is normal to walk 4-8 miles between staff housing, communally shared meals and various locations where work responsibilities occur.

 Counselor

-(65 positions: entry level salary $3400, more DOE.
-Dates for this position are June 4 – August 12.
+(57 positions: entry level salary $4275, more DOE.
+Dates for this position are May 31 – August 8.
 First Aid and CPR certification is required for this position.)
-Counselors care for and live with children as role models ensuring the physical and emotional well being of their campers.
-As facilitators of the camper experience, counselors strive to raise self-esteem and foster the bunk group dynamic by actively participating in all camp activities offered by specialists, including: ropes course, backpacking, arts and crafts, Jewish programs, and more, as well as creating programs of their own.
-Excellent communication skills, childcare experience, and love of outdoors are essential.
-Ability to live in a cabin with others, eat meals in a large, noisy dining hall, address stressful situations appropriately in a fast-paced, interactive environment required.
-Counselors work most sessions as a Bunk Counselor (with a co-counselor in a 12 camper cabin) but may also spend one or more sessions as a Unit Counselor supporting multiple bunks.
-LGT and WFA certifications are encouraged as well as experience working with diverse groups of kids with an equity and justice lens that promotes the thriving of all children.
+Counselors care for and live with children, ensuring the physical and emotional well being of their campers.
+Counselors are role models who facilitate the camper experience by actively participating in all camp activities including: ropes course, backpacking, arts and crafts, Jewish programs, and more, as well as creating programs of their own.
+Required: excellent communication skills, childcare experience, and love of outdoors are essential.
+Must have the ability to live in a cabin with others, eat meals in a lively communal dining hall, and address stressful situations appropriately in a fast-paced, interactive environment.
+Should expect to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Counselors work most sessions as a Bunk Counselor (with a co-counselor in a 12-camper cabin) but may also spend one or more sessions as a Unit Counselor supporting multiple bunks.
+LGT and WFA certifications are encouraged, as is experience working with diverse groups of kids with an equity and justice lens that promotes the thriving of all children.

 Inclusion Counselor

-(5 positions, entry level salary $3400, more DOE.
-Dates for this position are June 4 – August 12.
+(6 positions, entry level salary $4510, more DOE.
+Dates for this position are May 31 – August 8.
 First Aid and CPR certification is required for this position.)
-Similar job as “Counselor” but working with a focus on children with disabilities to provide additional support.
-Communicate with counselors, specialists, and supervisors throughout the day regarding accommodations and modifications needed for campers with disabilities, provide those services whenever possible.
+Similar job as “Counselor” but working with a focus on providing additional support to children with disabilities.
+Communicate with counselors, specialists, and supervisors throughout the day regarding accommodations and modifications needed for campers with disabilities.
 Coach other staff on how to best support campers.
-The primary focus may be campers with disabilities but it is not limited to supporting only these campers, full counselor job description also applies.
+The primary focus is campers with disabilities but inclusion counselors are expected to act as a counselor and provide support to all campers.
+Excellent communication skills, childcare experience, and love of outdoors are essential.
+Live in a cabin with other staff.
+Ability to eat meals in a large, noisy dining hall and address stressful situations appropriately in a fast-paced, interactive environment required.
+Should expect to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
 Expertise working with children with a variety of disabilities including ADD/ADHD, autism, anxiety, depression, learning differences and others is strongly preferred.

-(5 positions: $425/week, more DOE.
-Dates for this position are June 4 – July 7 ONLY.)
-Train and supervise approximately 30 Counselors In-Training and 6-8 Specialists In-Training.
-Lead workshops, coordinate schedules, liaison with department heads, and participate in all SCIT activities.
-Supervision/teaching experience required.
-Supervision, teaching (formal or informal), and Tawonga Unit Head experience helpful.
+(6 positions: $2745, more DOE.
+Dates for this position are May 31 – July 3 ONLY.)
+Train and supervise approximately 50 Counselors In-Training and 6-8 Specialists In-Training.
+Lead trainings, coordinate schedules, liaison with department heads, observe/give feedback to SCITs and participate in all SCIT activities.
+Should expect to navigate around 3-5 miles of uneven terrain to different program areas around camp daily.

 Nanny